sidhantpanda/homebridge-bold/README.md

 Then, install the Bold plugin<br/>
 `npm install --global homebridge-bold`

+If you are running Homebridge with Docker, open the Homebridge UI and open the terminal in the browser,

+`hb-service add homebridge-bold`

 ## Configuration
 The easiest way to configure this plugin is by using the [Config UI](https://github.com/oznu/homebridge-config-ui-x), as this plugin provides a login flow for the access & refresh token.